Mohammad3id/100_days_of_swift/highlights.md

 My ID is 12345.
 ```

-## Group protocol-conforming struct method implementations in an extension
+## Make a struct conform to a protocol with an extension

-In a struct that conforms to some protocol, we can implement the protocol methods in an extension of that struct.
+We can make a struct conform to a protocol with an extension.
+That way, we can group protocol method implementations in a separate place from the main struct itself.

 ```swift
 protocol Identifiable {